2025 Vietnamese administrative reforms: Influence

-Since the beginning of 2023, Vietnamese public opinion has been very interested in issues that are often thought to be the secret of the Government and the Communist Party of Vietnam, which is revealed by BBC, RFA, RFI, VOA and especially ThoiBao.de, a non-orthodox information channel run by Vietnamese persons in Berlin.
-Therefore, this general institutional reform is considered to be only aimed at eliminating district-level military agencies (Note: Bộ chỉ huy quân sự cấp huyện.), which is often thought to be the main potential of the military faction (or Nghệ–Tĩnh sect) in the government.
+This general institutional reform is considered to be only aimed at eliminating district-level military agencies (Note: Bộ chỉ huy quân sự cấp huyện.), which is often thought to be the main potential of the military faction (or Nghệ–Tĩnh sect) in the government.
 It is also part of the program to acquire power for the Hưng Yên sect before the XIV National Congress of the Vietnam Communist Party in January 2026, the event will surely determine Vietnam's most important positions in the next 10 years.